cyberbotics/webots-doc/reference/proto-design-guidelines.md

 The naming of a PROTO node is important and should be precise and explicit.
 Therefore, you should avoid abbreviations, numbers and vague terminology when naming a PROTO node.
 For example `SmallWoodenChair` is better than `SmallChair`, which is better than `Chair`, which is better than `Chair7`.
 PROTO names should use upper camel case, e.g., each word should begin with a capital letter with no intervening spaces.

+### Description

+If a PROTO is meant to be distributed, it is important to specify the license under which it can be used.
+For that purpose, the name of the license should be referred to in the `license:` comment.
+A license file may be added in the same folder as the PROTO file if needed.
+Also, the `tags:` comment should be properly specified, see details in the [Procedural PROTO nodes](procedural-proto-nodes.md) section.
+Finally, it is important to provide a short description about what the PROTO node is about.
+This may be very simple as in the example provided below.

 ### Recommended Fields for Object PROTO Nodes

 #### "translation" and "rotation"